Skip to main content

 Kitchen and bathroom cabinetry frequently receives aggressive depreciation despite the fact that quality cabinetry can last 30 to 50 years or longer with normal care.
 Solid wood cabinetry from quality manufacturers is designed to be a semi-permanent fixture.
 Yet carriers commonly assign useful lives of 15 to 20 years, generating substantial depreciation on kitchens that were in excellent condition.

-Photos showing the pre-loss condition of your cabinetry are particularly valuable here.
+Photos showing the pre-loss condition of cabinetry are particularly valuable here.
 Well-maintained cabinets that show no signs of wear, delamination, or cosmetic deterioration should receive minimal depreciation regardless of their age.

 Plumbing and Electrical